nickstewart95/form-spam-tensorflow/README.md

 ### The Model

-I used (liner.ai)[liner.ai] to generate a model that has two classes, `Good` and `Bad`.
+I used [liner.ai](liner.ai) to generate a model that has two classes, `Good` and `Bad`.
 I grabbed spam and non spam submissions out of a specific form and turned each form entry into a `field reponse | field reponse ` line, whcih I then grab and categorized.

 ## Node